 The North Dakota Cloud Modification Project (NDCMP) is an operational program that seeds clouds for hail damage reduction and rain enhancement in western North Dakota.
-Counties currently participating in the program are Bowman, McKenzie, Mountrail, Ward, Williams, and part of Slope.
+Counties currently participating in the program are Bowman, McKenzie, Mountrail, Williams, and part of Slope.

 North Dakota Cloud Modification Project